The theme of the third issue (#3) of Bonk! is Lines. The issue is being published in multiple parts.

 Tina Oelker is a German painter based in Hamburg who is known for her long-term project “1000 Hasen – limited edition“, which was finished in December 2014 after exactly seven years.
 The hare is the whole point and yet there is no hare.
 You can catch art, but try to catch a free wild animal or a free spirit and you will never stop hunting.

 Vanessa Clark is an intersex, transgender, androgynous, pansexual author in love with life’s simple pleasures.
 Their book with Bold Strokes Books, The Man on Top of the World, is a bisexual romance that spotlights the wild, complex relationship between a David Bowie-esque glam rock superstar and his drummer, is their debut novel.

-Part 3 is comprised of the above audio track by Melissa Pons (artwork by Lori Miles, also featured on the tabloid cover), plus a full-color, 32-page tabloid with work by another 34 artists and writers:
+Part 3 is a full-color, 32-page tabloid that also includes the above audio track by Melissa Pons (artwork by Lori Miles, also featured on the tabloid cover).
+It features the work of 35 artists and writers:

 Alcebiades Diniz Miguel is a translator, researcher, essayist, screenwriter, and short story writer in Brazil.
 In 2016, Ex Occidente Press published Lanterns of the Old Night, his collection of short stories inspired by the magic lanterns from the early cinema.
 He is also the publisher of Raphus Press.

 Alina Akbar is a certified miniaturist and visual artist with a proclivity for creative maturities who presently lives in Lahore.
 Her focus is on the point where drawing, design, painting, and photography intersect.

 Amira Karaoud is a self-taught documentary photographer.
 Her artwork takes a critical view on social, cultural, and environmental issues, deconstructing the rules of a modern society that breaks values and put limits and barriers on different ethnic groups, gender, and culture; treating them as less important.